u-blox/ubxlib/README.md

 - The [ubx_protocol](/common/ubx_protocol) API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
 - The [port](/port) API permits all of the above to run on different hosts; this API is not really intended for customer use - you can use it if you wish but it is quite restricted and is intended only to provide what `ubxlib` needs in the form that `ubxlib` needs it.

-All APIs are documented with Doxygen compatible comments: simply download the latest [Doxygen](https://doxygen.nl/) and run it from the `ubxlib` directory to obtain the output.
+All APIs are documented with Doxygen compatible comments: simply download the latest [Doxygen](https://doxygen.nl/) and either run it from the `ubxlib` directory at a command prompt or open [Doxyfile](/Doxyfile) in the Doxygen GUI and run it to obtain the output.

 # Supported `ubxlib` host platforms and APIs